-- all the businesses they influenced had a history of compliance with law
+- all the businesses they influenced had a history of compliance with relevant law;

-- they have never been convicted of an offence related to business dealings
+- they have never been convicted of an offence related to business dealings, and also;

-- they have never been involved in business fraud or financial impropriety
+- have never been involved in business fraud or financial impropriety.

 Specific requirements for Entrepreneur Resident Visa

-- The applicants must have successfully established their business in New Zealand and demonstrated the benefits in their business plan had been met.
+- The applicants must have successfully established their business in New Zealand and demonstrated they had met the benefits set forth in their business plan.
 Then they will have 2 avenues open, depending on how long they will have run the business:

 - 2 years or